-* The whole island [[spoiler: ends up being inside the Windfish's dream, and when you wake him up so Link can leave the island, everyone you got to know in the game blinks out of existence - with the scene hanging on Marin singing for a few moments before ending.
-Put this together with the realization that the monsters attacking you were pretty much just trying to keep you from destroying their existence, makes this a fairly depressing game]].
+* The whole island [[spoiler:is revealed to be part of the Windfish's dream, and when you wake him up so Link can leave the island, everyone you got to know in the game blinks out of existence - with the scene hanging on Marin singing for a few moments before ending.
+Put this together with the realization that the monsters attacking you were pretty much just trying to keep you from destroying their home, makes this a fairly depressing game]].

 ** And the music that accompanies it, the Ballad of the Wind Fish... it's so... melancholy. ([[http://www.youtube.com/watch?v=FPWEJMGxTBs Listen to it here]]; the actual ending is more embellished, but the melody is so... haunting).

 ** And your very last image of [[spoiler: Tarin?
 Is him ''beaming and holding up a mushroom'' as he slowly fades out of existence.]]

 ** Though if you beat the game without dying (not even once!) then Marin turns into an angel or a seagull, depending on the version, at the end instead of [[spoiler: disappearing into nothingness]].